arthurhoreanu/VibeSense/README.md

 # 🎧 VibeSense – The Music Mood Player
-> **VibeSense** is an Android app that adapts music to your current mood using your phone’s sensors and environment.
+> **VibeSense** is a mobile app that adapts music to your current mood using your phone’s sensors and environment.
 > Developed by **Arthur Horeanu** and **Alexia Voina** as part of a university project for *Programming for Mobile Devices*.

 ---